philo-meerman/ChatBot_CoCP/README.md

 # Chatbot Project

-This project implements a chatbot using a Huggingface LLM and a RAG model for handling PDF files, with a browser-based user interface.
+This project implements a chatbot using OpenAI's GPT3.5Turbo LLM and a RAG model for handling PDF files, with a browser-based user interface.

 ## Setup